Gwen Lee: Acting career

-By the late 1930s, Lee was appearing in minor film roles most of which were uncredited.
-Her final film roles were in Man-Proof and Paroled from the Big House, both in 1938.
+Independent companies were often delighted to sign major-studio stars, particularly those who had the advantage of MGM exposure and publicity.
+Both Harry Carey and Edwina Booth, who co-starred in MGM's Trader Horn, signed with Nat Levine's humble Mascot studio after being dropped by MGM.
+Levine also signed MGM personality Gwen Lee to appear opposite football star Red Grange in the serial The Galloping Ghost (1931).
+From there Lee made the rounds of the independent studios, appearing in such diverse entertainments as the crime drama The Lawless Woman with former silent star Vera Reynolds, the Western Broadway to Cheyenne (1932) with Rex Bell, and the two-reel comedy Boy, Oh Boy (1932) with Andy Clyde.

+Gwen Lee rejoined MGM in 1935 as a member of the studio's stock company.
+No longer given starring or featured roles, she was on hand to fill incidental parts as the need arose.
+In the first scene of The Marx Brothers' famous MGM feature A Night at the Opera, Groucho Marx hands a restaurant bill to his surprised dinner companion -- Gwen Lee.
+She also had small roles in MGM features of the mid- to late 1930s, as well as in the studio's Robert Benchley and Pete Smith comedy shorts.

 Personal life

-Lee was sued by her mother, Etta Lepinski, in March 1932.
+Lee was sued by her mother Etta Lepinski, in March 1932.
 Lee was charged in a petition for guardianship.
-The suit alleged that Lee was incompetent to handle her affairs, specifically she was incapable of managing her jewelry and personal property, valued in excess of $1,000 (about $17,208 in 2019).
-The case was filed in Los Angeles, California Superior Court.
+The lawsuit alleged that Lee was incompetent to handle her affairs, specifically she was incapable of managing her jewellery and personal property, valued in excess of $1,000 (about $17,208 in 2019).
+The case was filed in Los Angeles Superior Court.
 Lee's mother dropped the suit in April, citing improvement in her daughter's health.
 Later that same year, Lee was also sued by two clothiers for nonpayment.

 On May 4, 1943, she married George Mence, Jr.

 Death

-Lee died on August 20, 1961, aged 56, from undisclosed causes in Reno, Nevada.
+Lee died on August 20, 1961, age 56, from undisclosed causes in Reno, Nevada.